LucasWz/SVG_to_QGIS_SYMBOLOGY/README.md

 ### 1. **Choose or create your SVG symbol**.

-If you create your own SVG file, make sure to identify properly the parts of your SVG with an clear ID.
+If you create your own SVG file, make sure to identify properly the parts/objects within your SVG with a clear ID.

-*Here is a exemple of a skull marker 💀 I created with inkscape for a zombi map project.
+*Here is a example of a skull marker 💀 I created with inkscape for a zombi map project.
 In inkscape, to identify your object, go to `object>object proprety`.
 Edit the `ID` and click the `define` button.*

 ![](picture/2022-10-10_sreenshot__4.png)